William Pitt the Younger: French Revolution

 An early favourable response to the French Revolution encouraged many in Great Britain to reopen the issue of parliamentary reform, which had been dormant since Pitt's reform bill was defeated in 1785.
 The reformers, however, were quickly labelled as radicals and associates of the French revolutionaries.
+Pitt, due to economic reasons, wanted to remain aloof from War with France.
+However, this option was taken away from him by an ultimatum from George III.
+Pitt could either resign or go to war.
+Committed to making Britain financially stable Pitt agreed, albeit very reluctantly, to go to war against the French Revolutionaries.
+Though France's declaration of hostilities against Britain meant that Britain was forced into war.
 Subsequently, in 1794, Pitt's administration tried three of them for treason but lost.
 Parliament began to enact repressive legislation in order to silence the reformers.
 Individuals who published seditious material were punished, and, in 1794, the writ of habeas corpus was suspended.
-Other repressive measures included the Seditious Meetings Act, which restricted the right of individuals to assemble publicly, and the Combination Acts, which restricted the formation of societies or organisations that favoured political reforms.
+Other repressive measures included the Seditious Meetings Act 1795, which restricted the right of individuals to assemble publicly, and the Combination Acts, which restricted the formation of societies or organisations that favoured political reforms.
 Problems manning the Royal Navy also led to Pitt to introduce the Quota System in 1795 in addition to the existing system of impressment.

 The war with France was extremely expensive, straining Great Britain's finances.
 Unlike in the latter stages of the Napoleonic Wars, at this point Britain had only a very small standing army, and thus contributed to the war effort mainly through sea power and by supplying funds to other coalition members facing France.